Etna High School

 Etna High School (EHS) (also known as Etna Union High School) is a small public high school in Etna, California, United States.

 History

 Etna High School was founded in 1891 in Etna, a community founded as a result of the California Gold Rush.

-As of the 2015-2016 school year, there are 24 members of the faculty and staff.
+For the 2015-2016 school year, there are 24 members of the faculty and staff.

 Academics

 Spanish is offered as a second language.

 Athletics

 Etna High School's colors are red, white, and black, and the team names are the Lions.
-Pam Rimmer is the Athletic Director.
+Mitch Thackery is the Athletic Director.
 The seasonal sports offered are as follows: